delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_C/4b_Announcements_of_Dec_1_2025/README.md

 Three courses appear in *both* categories.

 **Question:**
-If the student picks a course at random from the combined list, what is the probability that it is from Humanities or Management?
+If the student picks a course at random from the combined list, what is the probability that it is from Humanities AND Management?

 ---